 Using calls to API endpoints or

-ncloud commands, one can start and stop
+ncloud commands, you can start and stop

 training new models, resume training existing models, and list details about

 using new input data.
-When complete, the user can also undeploy a deployed model.
+When complete, you can also “undeploy” a deployed

 Users and Tenants¶

 ncloud dataset upload <path to manifest file> will ingest the contents into the Nervana platform.
 (Note the aeon supports the Neon framework only.)